Multi-stage flash distillation

 Multi-stage flash distillation (MSF) is a water desalination process that distills sea water by flashing a portion of the water into steam in multiple stages of what are essentially countercurrent heat exchangers.
 Current MSF facilities may have as many as 30 stages.

-Multi-stage flash distillation plants produce about 26% of all desalinated water in the world, but almost all of new desalination plants currently use reverse osmosis due to much lower energy consumption.
+Multi-stage flash distillation plants produce about 26% of all desalinated water in the world, but almost all new desalination plants use reverse osmosis due to much lower energy consumption.

 Principle

 The plant has a series of spaces called stages, each containing a heat exchanger and a condensate collector.
 The sequence has a cold end and a hot end while intermediate stages have intermediate temperatures.
 The stages have different pressures corresponding to the boiling points of water at the stage temperatures.
 After the hot end there is a container called the brine heater.